floalex/flo-myflix/README.md

   * invite friends to join(with invitation token)
   * follow and unfollow users
 - Admin capabilities: add videos, video images and view payments
+- Advanced search options for users:
+  * include reviews in their advanced searches
+  * filter results by ratings